By Cloudbeds

 Without a designated revenue manager, keeping your pricing competitive 24/7 can seem impossible.
 Thankfully, revenue management technology exists to help hoteliers of all sizes adjust and control rates through pricing alerts to streamline hotel operations.

-Cloudbeds’ Pricing Intelligence Engine (PIE) ensures that your rooms are listed at the ideal price at the right time.
+Cloudbeds’ Pricing Intelligence Engine (PIE), for example, ensures that your rooms are listed at the ideal price at the right time.
 PIE uses automation and competitive intelligence to trigger pricing alerts and allows you to quickly compare and update your property’s rates across various channels.